-Financial Literacy Update provides brief descriptions and Web links for events in chronological order.
-It lists initiatives and resources (with Web links) in alphabetical order.
+Financial Literacy Update provides brief descriptions and web links for events in chronological order.
+It lists new initiatives and resources (with web links) in alphabetical order.
 We welcome your feedback.

 Have an upcoming financial literacy event, new tool, or product?
 Please e-mail us at CommunityAffairs@occ.treas.gov.
 Online versions of Financial Literacy Update are available at www.occ.gov/flu.